cri-o/cri-o/docs/crio.conf.5.md

 **log_dir**="/var/log/crio/pods"
   The default log directory where all logs will go unless directly specified by the kubelet.
 The log directory specified must be an absolute directory.

+**pid_file**="/var/run/crio/pid"
+  Location for CRI-O to lay down the pid file

 **version_file**="/var/run/crio/version"
-  Location for crio to lay down the version file.
+  Location for CRI-O to lay down the version file.

 ## CRIO.API TABLE
 The `crio.api` table contains settings for the kubelet/gRPC interface.